Wildlander-mod/Support/Docs/FAQ.md

 ## I keep hearing strange noises around me or objects floating around

 This is usually a symptom of a known physics engine limitation, causing game instability at framerates higher than 60 FPS.
 The easiest workaround is to limit the framerate to 60 FPS, either in the ENB configuration (Shift+Enter opens it in-game), or in the GPU software.

 ---

+## If you have Clouds on your Paper world map

+This is because the Snowfall ENB (Both Suki & Custom) are missing a entry in the *_weatherlist.ini* for the map weather **OR** you have downloaded the wrong ENB preset

+To Fix: Close Skyrim, Open steamapps\common\Skyrim\enbseries\_weatherlist.ini and add the following entry (Note: if weather 58 already exists with a filename defined, use the next available number)

+[WEATHER058]
+FileName=MapWeather.ini
+WeatherIDs=a6858

+---